Tuning Higher Order Structure in Colloidal Fluids: Methods

-A Leica SP8 confocal microscope was used to monitor colloidal assembly under the applied electric field.
-During each measurement, an entire stack of 3D confocal image of at least 200 ``slices'' of $xy$ images along the $z$ direction were taken with 256$\times$256 pixels with at least ten pixels per particle diameter in all directions.
-Only particles at least ten diameters from the wall were analyzed, to ensure that there were no significant wall effects.
+A Leica SP8 confocal microscope was used to monitor the system under the applied electric field.
+During each measurement, a stack of 3d confocal images of at least 200 ``slices'' of $xy$ images along the $z$ direction were taken with 256$\times$256 pixels with at least ten pixels per particle diameter in all directions.
+3d images were acquired at least 30s apart.
+Following related work with dipolar colloids~\cite{yethiraj2003,leunissenThesis}, only particles at least ten diameters from the wall were analyzed, to ensure that there were no significant wall effects.
+We saw no influence from the wall proximity in any of our measurements and we conclude that we can treat the system as bulk, as is typical for such particle--resolved studies.
+It is worth noting that the system sizes used in this experimental technique are not huge~\cite{ivlev}.
+The shortest dimension of the system (here 60 $\mu$m) is two orders of magnitude larger than that of the colloidal particles.

 In each measurement, the applied voltage and the thickness of the electrical cell was measured in order to allow electric field strength comparison across different experiments.
-Before each measurement, the system is allowed to equilibrate for at least 20min.
-To obtain sufficient statistics at least 50 independent 3d images were taken.
+The frequency of the electric field applied was 1Mhz and the field strength was up to 0.3 $V\mu^{-1}$ measured peak-to-peak.
+Before each measurement, the system is allowed to stabilise for at least 20 min.
+The Brownian time $\tau_B=(3 \pi \nu \sigma^3)/(4 k_B T) \approx 6.09$ s for our system, so we consider this time quite sufficient to relax equilibrium states.
+Here $\nu$ is the solvent viscosity.
+At least 50 3d images each separated by 30s were taken for each state point, in the same place in the sample.
+In equilibrium, this provides sufficient statistics.
+However, out of equilibrium, for high field strengths, there will likely be some dependence on the history of the system, to which we return below in Secs.~\ref{sectionResults} and ~\ref{sectionDiscussion}.